Miscellaneous

 Access Via The Web

-To access the anonymous FTP site via the web, use the following
+To access the anonymous FTP site via the web, use

 address: